gino/toast/README.md

 ## Basic usage

-1. You must wrap your App component with our `ToastProvider` in order to access the required context.
+1. You must wrap your App component with our `ToastProvider` to access the required context.

 ```tsx
 <ToastProvider>